trentlarson/task-yaml/README.md

 - The third line starts this document (with `---`) and declares a default tag for it which will serve as a globally unique identifier.
 See [an example from the spec here](https://yaml.org/spec/1.2/spec.html#id2761803).
 - The "install SSL" contains a list of tasks it "blocks" as well as the "sub" tasks inside it.
-- The last task is marked with `!council!` to say that it's part of the set of tasks from the `%TAG !council` line, and it's found with an ID of "#publicize" in that set.
+- The last task is marked with the tag of `!council!` to show that it's part of the set of tasks from the `%TAG !council` line, and it's found with an ID of "publicize" in that set.

-I recognize that this use of tags isn't the intended use from the spec; those examples (and all parsers I've found) require the tag references in the document to be the first thing on the line.
-I wish it would expand anywhere within the line, so I hope this type of use catches on (with the recognition that it complicates the parsers).

 ## Related Projects

 http://todotxt.org/ (... [introducted by the founder of LifeHacker in 2006](https://lifehacker.com/geek-to-live-list-your-life-in-txt-166299) and [defended](https://lifehacker.com/why-i-get-more-done-with-a-plain-text-to-do-list-5743081) and [summarized simply](https://www.howtogeek.com/355890/every-to-do-list-app-sucks-switch-to-todo.txt-instead/) by others since then... yep, there's quite the rabbit-hole here)

 - While this is great for personal lists, I want a couple more features to enable sharing with others and do some advanced calculations such as aggregate estimations; task-yaml is more project-centric from the start.

 - One thing todotxt.org got wrong is putting too much variability on the front, so it's tougher to quickly parse out the description.
 They also don't put the size of the task front-and-center, so it's harder to see relative sizes of tasks (though they've got a good point that the next item on each project should always be a small task).

 ## Miscellany